-Citrix Hypervisor Conversion Manager virtual appliance is available for Citrix Hypervisor Premium Edition customers or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
+Citrix Hypervisor Conversion Manager virtual appliance is available for Citrix Hypervisor Premium Edition customers or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement or Citrix DaaS entitlement.
 For more information about Citrix Hypervisor licensing, See Licensing.
-To upgrade, or to buy a Citrix Hypervisor 8.1 license, visit the [Citrix website].
+To upgrade, or to buy a Citrix Hypervisor 8.2 license, visit the Citrix website.

 Virtual appliance prerequisites